 Instruments\apparatus

 Inductively coupled plasma-optical emission spectrometry (ICP-OES) measurements were performed on an Arcos 2 MultiView instrument (Spectro, Germany) using an axial plasma configuration.
-Instrument conditions were 1400 W plasma, and flow rates of 13, 0.8, 0.8 L/min for coolant, nebulizer, and auxiliary flow.
+Instrument conditions were 1400 W plasma, and flow rates of 13, 0.8, 0.8 Lmin-1 for coolant, nebulizer, and auxiliary flow.
 Ion chromatography measurements were performed on a 930 compact IC FLEX with a conductivity detector (Metrohm, Switzerland), and an 858 professional sample processor autosampler and controlled by the magicnet 3.2 software.
 Anion separation was carried out in suppressor mode on metrosep A column (250X4mm) connected in series with a Metrosep A guard column (4/5).
 A low background level was kept by the use of metrohm suppressor module (MSM) for chemical suppression combined with metrohm CO2 suppression module (MCM).

 Procedures

+Precipitation solution

+A silver nitrate (Ag+NO3-) and yttrium nitrate (Y+NO3-) "precipitation solution" (300 mg L-1 Ag+, 60 mg L-1 Y+) was prepared by transferring 15 mL of 1 g L-1 Ag+ standard solution and 3 mL of 1 g L-1 Y+ standard solution to a 50 mL volumetric flask.
+The solution volume was then diluted to 50 mL using ultrapure water.

 ICP-OES method calibration

-Calibration solutions (chloride concentrations of 0, 0.75, 1.5, 4.5, 7.5, 10 and 12 mg L-1) were prepared by aqueous dilution of a 1 g L-1 standard chloride solution.
-The calibration curve was produced by plotting the silver/yttrium intensity ratio (at 328.068 nm and 324.228 nm, correspondingly) against chloride concentration.
+Calibration solutions (chloride concentrations of 0, 0.75, 1.5, 4.5, 7.5, 10, and 12 mg L-1) were prepared by dilution, using ultrapure water, of a 1 g L-1 chloride (Cl-) standard solution to 12.5 ml then adding 2.5 ml of the precipitation solution.
+The calibration curve was produced by plotting the Ag+/Y+ intensity ratio (at 328.068 nm and 324.228 nm, correspondingly) against chloride concentration.

 ICP-OES Measurement procedure

-A silver and yttrium "precipitation solution" (300 mg L-1 Ag, 60 mg L-1 tY) was prepared by transferring 15 mL of 1 g L-1 silver solution and 3 mL of 1 g L-1 yttrium solution to a 50 mL volumetric flask.
-The solution volume was then diluted to 50 mL using ultrapure water.
-Calibration solutions and samples were prepared for measurement by mixing 10 mL of the measured solution with 2.5 mL of the precipitation solution and adding ultrapure water to obtain a final volume of 15 mL.
+t Samples were prepared for measurement by mixing 10 mL of the measured solution with 2.5 mL of the precipitation solution and adding ultrapure water to obtain a final volume of 15 mL.
 The sample was shaken thoroughly by hand and kept in the dark for about half an hour before being filtered (syringe filter, NY 0.22 µm) into a new vessel, and taken for measurement.
-The chloride concentration in the samples was then derived from the calibration curve using the silver/yttrium intensity ratio measured for each sample.
+The chloride concentration in the samples was then derived from the calibration curve using the Ag+/Y+ intensity ratio measured for each sample.
 Samples containing chloride concentrations exceeding the method's working range were diluted as necessary using ultrapure water.

 Ion Chromatography calibration (SI)

 Calibration solutions (see SI for details) were prepared from a 1 g L-1 standard chloride solution.
-A solution of 3.6 mM NaHCO3 was used as eluent at 0.8 ml/min flow rate and a solution of 0.1 M H2SO4 was used as the regenerant.
-Elution mode was isocratic and the temperature of the column was kept at 45 oC (maybe 50 oC, will ask asya) for the analysis period.
+A solution of 3.6 mM NaHCO3 was used as eluent at 0.8 ml min-1 flow rate and a solution of 0.1 M H2SO4 was used as the regenerant.
+Elution mode was isocratic and the temperature of the column was kept at 45 oC for the analysis period.
 The volume of the sample injection loop was 20 µL.

 Results and discussion